neo-project/docs/en-us/network/private-chain/private-chain3.md

 ## Modifying protocol.json

 Configure the following parameters in NEO-CLI protocol.json.
-Thereafter, if you configure other nodes ensure the configuration in each file is consistent.
+If you configure other nodes later ensure the configuration in each file is consistent.

 - Magic: The private chain ID, which can be any integer in the range of [0 - 4294967295].
 - StandbyValidators ：The public key of the alternate consensus node.
-Enter the public keys of the wallet a.json (It is single node mode when there is only one public key included in StandbyValidators).
+Enter the public key of the wallet a.json (It is single node mode when there is only one public key included in StandbyValidators).
 - SeedList: The IP address and port number of the seed node.
 Specify the IP address as `localhost` and the ports as the P2P port configured in config.json.

 You can refer to the following example：